Is the end of the world nigh?

-Sometimes a picture seems to represent the spirit of the times, or since Goethe coined the word in his “Faust”, the Zeitgeist.
+Sometimes a picture seems to represent the spirit of the times, or the Zeitgeist.
 We are living in an anxious age of global warming, forest fires, seemingly endless religious conflict, mass migration, sophisticated propaganda and mass manipulation, populism, racism and white supremacy, rising sea levels and deluge.
+And on top of all this Corona Virus.
 I lived most of my early and middle life through the Cold War, now things seem to be hotting up.

 I had intended to do quite a different picture called “Furies” for which I had even brought a wig but it looked hopelessly false and I could tell on location it was not working.